EmployersLearners

 4. What tools do data analysts use?

-5. How to become a Data Analyst with Multiverse
+5. Grow your career as a Data Analyst with Multiverse

 What is a Data Analyst?

 A Data Analyst collates, cleans, and reviews raw data.
-In some Data Analyst roles, they may use data to solve business problems and make decisions.
+In some roles, Data Analysts may use data to solve business problems and make decisions.
 In others, they may share insights about trends or anomalies to help their colleagues create data-driven solutions to business problems.

 In either case, a Data Analyst should focus on making it easier for colleagues and stakeholders to understand complex data.